PaoloGiordani/HybridTreeBoosting.jl/docs/src/tutorials/Faster_large_n.md

 **If HTBoost predominantly chooses hard splits, consider switching to CatBoost**

-If preliminary analysis (e.g. on a subsample and/or with modality=:fastest) suggests that the average value of tau is high (see [Basic use](Basic_use.md) ), HTBoost is effectively fitting symmetric trees with hard rather than smooth splits; CatBoost is then a much more efficient option to fit symmetric trees, if the other features of HTBoost (see [ReadMe](../../../ReadMe.md)) are not required.
+If preliminary analysis (e.g. on a subsample and/or with modality=:fastest) suggests that the average value of tau is high (higher than 15-20, see [Basic use](Basic_use.md)), HTBoost is effectively fitting symmetric trees with hard rather than smooth splits; CatBoost is then a much more efficient option to fit symmetric trees, if the other features of HTBoost (see [ReadMe](../../../ReadMe.md)) are not required.
 For Julia and R users, EvoTrees can also build symmetric trees (tree_type = "oblivious").

 **Some options to speed up training for HTBoost with large n**

 HTBoost runs much faster (particularly with large n) with multiple cores than with one, after the initial one-off cost.
 The improvements in speed are roughly linear in the number of cores, up to 8 cores, and still good up to 16 cores, particularly when p/#cores is large.
-Gains from 16 to 32 cores are modest.
+Gains after 16 cores are modest at best.

 **Option 1. modality = :fast, nfold = 1, nofullsample = true.**